ROCmSoftwarePlatform/Megatron-LM/examples/deepseek_v2/readme.md

   `1` to enable GEMM tuning, which boosts performance by using the best GEMM kernels.

 - **TRAIN_ITERS:**
-  Set the total number of iterations (default: 10).
+  Set the total number of iterations.

 - **MOCK_DATA:**
   Use MOCK_DATA if set to 1, otherwise use the real data provided by user (DEFAULT: 1)